idiap/facereclib/docs/experiments.rst

 Managing resources
 ~~~~~~~~~~~~~~~~~~
-The |project| is designed in a way that makes it very easy to select
+The |project| is designed in a way that makes it very easy to select the setup of your experiments.
 Basically, you can specify your algorithm and its configuration in three different ways:

 1. You choose one of the registered resources.